VivienvV/Implicit_Bias/README.md

 Our code is mostly based on the code by Meade et al. (20..).
 The folder `bias-bench` contains this code, with some small adaptations to our own setup.

 Our experiments are carried out in the following notebooks:
-* `prompt_experiments.ipnb` contains our experiments with prompts
+* `prompt_experiments.ipynb` contains our experiments with prompts
-* `gender_proxies.ipnb` contains our experiments with various gender proxies ...
+* `gender_proxies.ipynb` contains our experiments with various gender proxies ...

 To blank out gendered terms from the input text, we use code by Huang et al. which can be found here: https://github.com/tenghaohuang/uncover_implicit_bias.
 The two specific Python files we use can also be found in the folder `blank_gender`.